chymmike/VoiceVault/README.md

 python app.py
 ```

-Open http://localhost:5000 in your browser.
+Open http://localhost:5001 in your browser (default port might vary).

 **For development (with hot reload):**
 ```bash